 Medically reviewed by Sharon Copeland on 03 March 2021

 Devices such as tablets, televisions, computers, smartphones and other digital viewing devices all make up part of our daily life, as well as part of our children’s daily life.
 However, all of these devices emit something called “blue light”, high energy light that causes a strain on our eyes and has been linked with the acceleration of age-related macular degeneration.

-Extensive digital screen use is also often linked with cases of dry eye and other irritating conditions, including fluctuating vision, tired eyes dry eye, headache and fatigue.
+Extensive digital screen time use is also often linked with cases of dry eye and other irritating conditions, including fluctuating vision, tired eyes dry eye, headache and fatigue.
 By staring for such a long time at the screen, it essentially means that your child will be blinking at a very reduced rate.
 Their eyes, therefore, won’t receive the moisture that they need to stay fresh and healthy, making them more susceptible to dry, red and painful eyes.